Doing Your Best to Avoid Payday Loans? Here are 15 Alternatives

 10. 401(k) Loan

-Should your boss refuse to grant you a paycheck advance, you can borrow from your 401(k).
-As long as you make the scheduled payments and fully repay the loan within the designated period, you won’t have to pay any taxes on the withdrawal.
+If your employer doesn’t participate in an Earned Wage Access app and refuses to give you a paycheck advance, you can borrow from your 401(k).
+If you make the scheduled payments and fully repay the loan within the designated period, you won’t have to pay any taxes on the withdrawal.
 Remember that if you leave your place of employment, the entire amount of the loan that you have remaining will come due.

 Instead of looking for ways to borrow money that will further increase your debt, consider taking on a temporary side hustle until you have enough money to cover your shortfall.
 You can mow lawns on the weekends, babysit in the evenings, or rent your car on your day off.
 A few other options include selling unwanted items, cleaning a few houses, and pet sitting.

 Sometimes it’s helpful to have an outsider take a look at your finances.
 Many banks and credit unions offer free credit counseling to their clients.
 If your financial institution has this service, sign up for it.
+You can contact a nonprofit credit counseling agency for a free consultation if the service isn’t offered.
 The counselor can help you create a budget that includes cutting back on unnecessary expenses and providing you with a plan for repaying any debts.
-They can also negotiate lower interest rates on the loans you currently have, saving you big over several years.
+They can also negotiate lower interest rates on your current loans, saving you big over several years.

 While it can be hard to sit down and ask your friends or family members for a loan, it’s a good idea when you’re in a pinch.
 They won’t charge you interest and are more likely to devise a repayment plan that works with your budget.